Douglas A-4 Skyhawk: Israel

 During the Yom Kippur War, IAF Skyhawks carried out numerous bombing missions, flying a considerable proportion of the tactical sorties made throughout the conflict.
-The vast majority of losses incurred were from surface to air missiles (SAMs); as many of 30 IAF aircraft were lost in a single day while resisting Egyptian and Syrian advances.
+The vast majority of losses incurred were from surface to air missiles (SAMs); as many of thirty IAF aircraft were lost in a single day while resisting Egyptian and Syrian advances.
 To counter the radar-guided SAM threat, the Skyhawk's air brakes were used as improvised chaff dispensers.
 Improvements in tactics, such as the adoption of toss-bombing attacks, were also adopted in the latter part of the conflict.
 ACIG.org claims that at least nine Skyhawks were downed by MiG-21 and MiG-17 fighters during the Yom Kippur War.
 Formal Israeli sources claim only five IAF aircraft of any type were shot down in air-to-air duels.

 A special version of the A-4 was developed for the IAF, the A-4H.
-This was an A-4E which featured improved avionics and the improved thrust J52-P-8A engine.
-Armament consisted of twin DEFA 30 mm cannon in place of the Colt Mk.12 20 mm cannons.
-Later modifications included the avionics hump and an extended tailpipe.
-The extended tailpipe gave greater protection against heat-seeking surface-to-air missiles.
+This variant, an evolution of the A-4E, featured improved avionics and a new J52-P-8A engine.
+In place of the Colt Mk.12 20 mm cannons, it was integrally armed with twin DEFA 30 mm cannons manufactured in Israel.
+Later modifications included an avionics hump and an extended tailpipe, the latter which gave greater protection against heat-seeking surface-to-air missiles.
 A total of 90 A-4Hs were delivered.
-In early 1973, the improved A-4N Skyhawk for Israel entered service, based on the A-4M models used by the U.S. Marine Corps.
-The different model Skyhawks carried out bombing missions in the Yom Kippur War, and a considerable proportion of the tactical sorties.
-They also attacked in Operation Peace for the Galilee, and one of them shot down a Syrian MiG-17.
+In early 1973, the improved A-4N Skyhawk for Israel entered service, based on the A-4M models used by the USMC.
+Both models of Skyhawks carried out bombing missions in the Yom Kippur War and a considerable proportion of the tactical sorties.
+They also participated in Operation Peace for the Galilee, with one unit shooting down a Syrian MiG-17.